Anthropology + Technology Conference, Bristol 2019

 Call for speakers: anthropologists + technologists

-Our invitation to speak has been accepted by four highly-respected academics/practitioners:
+Our invitation to speak has been accepted by these highly-respected academics/practitioners:

 - Anna Kirah, an applied anthropologist who counts Microsoft among her clients.
 Anna is an internationally-respected design anthropologist and psychologist known for pioneering the people-centric approach to innovation and change management.
 She has her own consultancy, teaches at the Oslo Metropolitan University and is the Managing Director of Design without Borders.

 - Professor Joanna Bryson, a Reader (tenured Associate Professor) in the Department of Computer Science at the University of Bath.
 She works on Artificial Intelligence, ethics, and collaborative cognition, and believes social scientists are missing from the equation: "The impact on our society is so spectacular that our institutions are struggling to keep pace, including the social sciences that might help us understand the promises and risks of our new situation".

 - An applied anthropologist who works on emerging technology projects, and divides their time between Australia and Europe.
 (Invitation to speak accepted.
 Awaiting confirmation of availability.)